-International standards continue to evolve with the fourth European Money Laundering Directive being transposed into UK law in 2017, regardless of Brexit.
-Additionally the Criminal Finances Act 2017 and the renewed interest in expanding the S7 offence of the Bribery Act, suggests that financial crime will remain a priority issue for regulated firms.
+The transposition of the fourth European Money Laundering Directive into UK Law coupled with the introduction of the Criminal Finances Act 2017, suggests that preventing financial crime and related offences must remain a priority issue for regulated firms.

-The FCA has been very clear that it will increase its focus on financial crime.
-Going forward firms will be expected to have effective systems and controls in place to mitigate financial crime risks.
-The negative impact financial crime has on the FCA’s core objectives makes it more likely that the regulator will use its powers of supervision and enforcement to bring about effective change.
+The FCA has been explicit in its intention tofocus on financial crime and anti-money laundering practices.
+Firms will be expected to have effective systems and controls in place to mitigate financial crime risk.
+The negative impact of financial crime on the FCA’s core objectives makes it more likely that the regulator will use its powers of supervision and enforcement to bring about effective change.
 This includes powers under the Senior Managers Regime to ensure that senior executives demonstrate appropriate governance and accountability.

-RFS has a specialist team that helps organisations put in place effective policies, procedures, systems and controls.
-In addition RFS has the capability to assist or lead on internal investigations, trace assets or implement remedial programmes.
+RFS has a specialist team that supports organisations to put in place effective policies, procedures, systems and controls.
+In addition, RFS has the capability to assist or lead on internal investigations, trace assets and implement remedial programmes.